chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 ##### How can we call methods on string primitives?

+- A: JavaScript invisibly wraps primitives in objects to access methods and properties.

 - Functionally, both string primitive and string object act like objects when you call a method on it such as `'abc'.toLowerCase()` or `(new String('abc')).toLowerCase()`.

+- Q: Why are we able to use a string primitive value to access the properties and methods defined for `String` objects?

   - The answer is that when you try to access a property or invoke a method on a string primitive, JavaScript *wraps* the string primitive in a `String` object behind the scenes.

-  - The process sounds complicated and costly in computing resources, but the implementation is reasonably lightweight; there is little impact on your program.
-Best of all, the process is invisible.
-- Once JavaScript has wrapped your string primitive in a `String` object, it then uses the object to access the property or call the method.
+  - Once JavaScript has wrapped your string primitive in a `String` object, it then uses the object to access properties or call methods.
 When the wrapping object has served its purpose, JavaScript <u>discards</u> it.

   - Properties and Methods always return strings as primitive, so you also don't have to worry about converting `String` objects to primitives.

 - As a general rule, you should not create `String` objects explicitly.
 That's where you're likely to run into problems with the distinction between string primitives and `String` objects.
   - However, if you're writing code where you may have to operate on `String` objects, you can use `String.prototype.valueOf()` to retrieve the value of the `String` object as a primitive.
 - We are able to call non-mutating array methods on string primitives using `call` or `apply`.

 #### `String` without `new`

+- `String` constructor is not scope safe.

 - As with most constructors, with the notable exception of `Array` and `Object`, calling the constructor without the `new` keyword does *not* create an object.
 In the case of `String`, it simply returns a new string primitive, not an object, when you omit the `new` keyword: